Azure/azure-sdk/docs/dotnet/introduction.md

 ## Introduction

 The following document describes .NET specific guidelines for designing Azure SDK client libraries.
-These guidelines complement general [.NET Framework Design Guidelines] with design considerations specific to the Azure SDK.
+These guidelines complement general [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457) with design considerations specific to the Azure SDK.
 These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines][general-guidelines].
 More specific guidelines take precedence over more general guidelines.

 Throughout this document, we'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.

+Note that these guidelines were developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
+Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 ### Design Principles {#dotnet-principles}